pmunar/pyWRF/docs/_build/html/_sources/setup.rst.txt

 Before running, the init-pywrf.sh script must be executed.
 It sets some usefull and important environment variables.
-But before running this script there are two changes that need to be done in it:
+But before running this script there are two environment variables that need to be set:

-1- change the PYWRF_DIR value to the path where you installed pyWRF:
+1- export the PYWRF_DIR variable.
+You can do it from the terminal:

 .. code-block:: bash

     > export PYWRF_DIR=/example/path/pyWRF

-2- change the WRF_DIR value to the path where you installed and compiled the WRF software:
+2- export the WRF_DIR.
+You can do it from the terminal:

 .. code-block:: bash

     > export WRF_DIR=/example/path/WRF

+For making the process more confortable for you, we recommend you to put these two exports within your .bashrc file.

 Once it is done, the script can be executed: